We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-If you have knee pain, you, like many others, may be looking for relief and a way to improve mobility.
-One possible method for both supporting the kneecap during activity and reducing pain is a knee compression sleeve, a stretchy band of fabric worn over the knee.
+If you have knee pain, you, like many others, may be looking for relief and a way to improve your mobility.
+One possible method for both supporting the kneecap during activity and reducing pain is a knee compression sleeve, which is a stretchy band of fabric worn over the knee.

 Knee sleeves’ low profile also makes them easier to wear than traditional knee braces, according to Dr. Greg Minnis, a physical therapist at Excel Physical Therapy in New Jersey.

 “Knee sleeves are ideal for someone who has a minor knee injury or mild pain with activity and is looking for increased support of the joint without the bulkiness and limited mobility found with traditional knee braces,” he says.

 When selecting the top knee sleeves available, we considered a range of priorities, including:

 - Functionality: Style over substance isn’t usually what you want when it comes to supportive workout accessories.
 We made sure our knee sleeve selections checked all the boxes for support, flexibility, and durability.

 - Sustainability: Making a short-term investment is fine in some cases, but you want to make sure your workout gear will last through multiple sessions over time.
 Our picks are proven to hold up to a range of exercise expectations.